apocalyptech/UAssetAPI/README.md

  - Added graphing support for `CallMulticastDelegate` opcodes (though the `Parameters` array in there is basically still untested, except for cases where it's empty)
+ - Fix `bytecode-to-dot.py` so it can be given a filename which completely omits the extension (including the dot)
  - Merged in some commits from upstream

 **2022-11-23-01**